 Anything that is done beyond procuring commercial-grade equipment to provide increased assurance in the capability and reliability of the SSC falls into the category of special treatment.
 Hence, all the design requirements provided in Section 6.1 are part of the special treatment.
 This section identifies the additional special treatments that are applied to SR SSCs.
-Candidate special treatments for consideration are identified in Table 4-1 of NEI 18-04.
+Candidate special treatments for consideration in the IDP are identified in Table 4-1 of NEI 18-04 and are applied to individual SSCs on a case by case basis.
+Special treatments include monitoring programs to track the performance of the SSCs against the targets and corrective actions when performance targets are exceeded.